armbian/configng/tools/include/markdown/STO001-header.md

-This section provides an option to transfer the live running Armbian system from an SD card to internal storage devices such as eMMC, SATA, NVMe, or USB drives.
-It prepares the target storage, copies the active system, adjusts bootloader settings, and ensures the system can boot independently without requiring reinstallation.
+- Clones your current live OS installation
+- Keeps your settings, configuration, installed packages, and user data
+- Essentially “transfer my existing system to internal/external storage”

+Use this option to **transfer your current live Armbian system** to another storage device (eMMC, SSD, USB, etc.).
+This copies your existing installation exactly as it is — including settings, installed packages, and user data.